ancientlore/istio-talk/trafficshifting/README.md

 Someone on the team decided to fix this.
 Let's test their version, routing traffic 50/50 between `v1` and `v2`.

-    $ istioctl create -f route-rule-be-v1-v2.yaml -n $KUBE_NAMESPACE
+    $ istioctl replace -f service-be-v1-v2.yaml -n $KUBE_NAMESPACE

-Because [this route rule](istio/route-rule-be-v1-v2.yaml) is at a higher priority, it will apply to requests to the backend service.
+This [virtual service](istio/service-be-v1-v2.yaml) defines weighted routes so that traffic arriving uses both `v1` and `v2`.

 ## Second Version

 The second version fixed the original bug, but it introduced occasional failures.
 We noticed that retrying the request works.
 So, we decided to add in retries using [Istio] rather than back out the new service.
 We can't let the original developer be the top dog.

-    $ istioctl create -f route-rule-mt-retry.yaml -n $KUBE_NAMESPACE
+    $ istioctl replace -f service-mt-retry.yaml -n $KUBE_NAMESPACE

-The [retry rule](istio/route-rule-mt-retry.yaml) fixes the problems, so we're going to move all the traffic to `v2` by [replacing the route rule](istio/route-rule-be-v2.yaml) and deleting the 50/50 rule.
+The [retry logic](istio/service-mt-retry.yaml) fixes the problems, so we're going to move all the traffic to `v2` by [replacing the virtual service](istio/service-be-v2.yaml) and deleting the 50/50 rule.

-    $ istioctl replace -f route-rule-be-v2.yaml -n $KUBE_NAMESPACE
+    $ istioctl replace -f service-be-v2.yaml -n $KUBE_NAMESPACE
-    $ istioctl delete routerule topdogbe-shift -n $KUBE_NAMESPACE

 ## Third Version

 Now another team member decided that we really should fix the problem, even though we have worked around the issue.
-So let's start moving traffic 50/50 between `v2` and `v3` using a [new rule](istio/route-rule-be-v2-v3.yaml).
+So let's start moving traffic 50/50 between `v2` and `v3` using a [new route](istio/service-be-v2-v3.yaml).

-    $ istioctl create -f route-rule-be-v2-v3.yaml -n $KUBE_NAMESPACE
+    $ istioctl replace -f service-be-v2-v3.yaml -n $KUBE_NAMESPACE

-That seems to look good, so we'll route all the traffic to `v3` by [replacing the route rule](istio/route-rule-be-v3.yaml) and deleting the 50/50 rule.
+That seems to look good, so we'll route all the traffic to `v3` by [replacing the virtual service](istio/service-be-v3.yaml), thus deleting the 50/50 rule.

-    $ istioctl replace -f route-rule-be-v3.yaml -n $KUBE_NAMESPACE
+    $ istioctl replace -f service-be-v3.yaml -n $KUBE_NAMESPACE
-    $ istioctl delete routerule topdogbe-shift -n $KUBE_NAMESPACE

 Do the results still seem skewed?